 Now, I did do a review of the First Day gummy vitamins for kids, and I was surprisingly OK with the gummy texture of those.
 They broke down easily and didn’t require excessive chewing, but I’ll talk about Hiya vs. First Day more in a bit.

 Update: Other gummy vitamin brands we’ve tried since originally publishing this post include Llama Naturals, OLLIE, and SmartyPants.
-First Day has a much better gummy texture than all three of these brands – it breaks down the fastest and isn’t gritty.
+First Dat has a better gummy texture than all three of these brands – it breaks down the fastest and isn’t gritty.
 The chewiest of these is OLLIE.
 I would not be comfortable giving the OLLIE gummy to my toddlers.

 Overall, I’d recommend Hiya over any other children’s vitamin for the texture alone.